frame-154.webp

 3dsense: What’s your favorite thing about working on Skull and Bones?

-BL: The collaborative spirit within my team.
-We share knowledge generously and tackle challenges together, creating a supportive environment that has been a career highlight for me.
+BL: The collaborative spirit within my development team.
+We share knowledge generously and tackle technical challenges together, making it a supportive environment, one of the best aspects of working in AAA game development.

 Overcoming Challenges